VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/cli/diff.md

-# nbutils diff
+# nbctl diff

 Compare notebooks intelligently (ignores outputs and metadata).

 ## Description

 The `diff` command compares two Jupyter notebooks and shows you the differences in a meaningful way.
-Unlike `git diff` which shows JSON changes, nbutils diff focuses on actual code changes and ignores outputs, execution counts, and metadata.
+Unlike `git diff` which shows JSON changes, nbctl diff focuses on actual code changes and ignores outputs, execution counts, and metadata.

 Use this command to:
 - Review changes between notebook versions